 Later, if it appeared that shock was the main emotion, you might switch to Star of Bethlehem alone.
 You could take both right away - it wouldn't do any harm - but the crisis formula alone would be sufficient for the initial crisis.

-An occasion where you might take both, perhaps mixed in a treatment bottle, is if you were suffering from regular 'emergencies' in the form of panic attacks - but could trace them back to a trauma in the past.
+An occasion where you might take both, perhaps mixed in a dropper bottle, is if you were suffering from regular 'emergencies' in the form of panic attacks - but could trace them back to a trauma in the past.
 There would then be clear indications for both remedies.